akademsubotnik/leetcode/bash/193.ValidPhoneNumbers/README.md

+Success
+Details
+Runtime: 0 ms, faster than 100.00% of Bash online submissions for Valid Phone Numbers.
+Memory Usage: 3.1 MB, less than 48.45% of Bash online submissions for Valid Phone Numbers.

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Given a text file file.txt that contains list of phone numbers (one per line), write a one liner bash script to print all valid phone numbers.

 You may assume that a valid phone number must appear in one of the following two formats: (xxx) xxx-xxxx or xxx-xxx-xxxx. (x means a digit)